lauraliliana/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 - What is **kwargs and how to use it
 - How to handle named arguments in a function
 ### Contributors:
-- Jorge Rodriguez <jrodriguez9510@outlook.com>
+- Laura Valencia
 ---
 ### License & Copyright
-© Jorge Rodriguez 2021
+© Laura Valencia

 Licensed under the [MIT Licence](LICENSE)